Daocheng County: Administrative Divisions

+Daocheng County is divided into 5 towns and 8 townships.

 Climate

 Daocheng has a Monsoon-influenced warm-summer humid continental climate (Dwb) according to the Köppen Climate classification, with humid and rainy and warm summers, and cold and dry winters due to the high pressure that forms over the Tibetan Plateau during those months.
 Snowfall is most common during spring and autumn, as there is little precipitation during winter.